Bladder Support Diet For Cats

 RSS for struvite at or <1 (ie, undersaturated for struvite)

-Clinical evidence shows that Medicus’ Feline Bladder Health Diet carefully balances whole food nutrition and restrictive mineral nutrient concentrations to support the cat with chronic urinary issues.
+Clinical evidence shows that Medicus’ Feline Bladder Support Diet carefully balances whole food nutrition and restrictive mineral nutrient concentrations to support the cat with chronic urinary issues.

 Ingredients